How to Contact Us

 Phone: (03) 6324 3615

 or by email to ADCET.Admin@utas.edu.au

 Mission Statement and Aims

-The Australian Disability Clearinghouse on Education and Training (ADCET) is a web based information source that provides up to date, accurate and comprehensive information about inclusive teaching, learning and assessment strategies, accommodations and support services for people with disabilities.
+The Australian Disability Clearinghouse on Education and Training (ADCET) is a web based information source that provides up to date, accurate and comprehensive information about inclusive teaching, learning and assessment strategies, accommodations and support services for students with disability.

 ADCET aims to encourage equitable, inclusive access to post secondary education and training for people with disability through the following strategies: